SButzbach07/math-formulas/README.md

 ## Extra Math functions (Func)

-Since the JavaScript/TypeScript `Math` class does not include the inverse of `sin`, `cos`, and `tan` that return side lengths, I have provided those for accessibility.
+Since the Math class does not include the inverse of `sin`, `cos`, and `tan` that return side lengths, I have provided those for accessibility.

 |Function|Equivalent|
 |:-:|:-:|